Limes Farm Infant School and Nursery

 - Supporting planning which takes into account individual pupil needs and requirements.
 Differentiation will be planned in a range of ways to ensure that pupils can experience success and challenge in their learning.

-SEN Governor: At present the whole Governing Body is responsible for monitoring the provision of SEND within the school.
+SEND Governor: At present the whole Governing Body is responsible for monitoring the provision of SEND within the school.
 It is thus responsible for supporting the school to evaluate and develop quality and monitor the impact of provision for pupils with SEND across the school.

 Staff Expertise: An ongoing programme of training is in place to ensure that teachers and learning support staff have the appropriate skills and knowledge in areas that will improve their teaching and support of children with SEND.
-Our SENCo has extensive knowledge of current local and national initiatives and policies that support pupils with a range of different needs.
+Our Inclusion Manager has extensive knowledge of current local and national initiatives and policies that support pupils with a range of different needs.